rifqiabd/base64decoder/README.md

 # Base64 Image Decoder

+A web-based tool for decoding and processing Base64-encoded images from various sources, including fetch statements.

+## Features
+🖼️ Decode Base64 images from various formats
+🔍 Automatically extract Base64 data from fetch statements
+📦 Batch process multiple images at once
+📄 Generate PDF documents from decoded images
+💾 Download individual images or create ZIP archives
+🔧 Server-side image processing for reliability

 ## Description
-Base64 Image Decoder is a simple tool to decode Base64 encoded images.
-It is useful for decoding image data that has been encoded to ensure safe transmission over text-based protocols.
+Base64 Image Decoder is a web application built with Next.js that allows you to decode Base64-encoded images.
+It supports extracting Base64 data from multiple sources, including raw Base64 strings, data URLs, and even fetch API statements.
+This is particularly useful for developers who need to extract embedded images from code or API responses.

 ## Installation
 To install the Base64 Image Decoder, clone the repository and install the necessary dependencies.